Published On: April 7, 2020

-We only need to look at the increasing number of Americans that are overweight to see that many people in the U.S. have an unhealthy relationship with food.
+We only need to look at the increasing number of overweight Americans to see that many people in the U.S. have an unhealthy relationship with food.
 Fighting the bathroom scale and overcoming food addiction is a daily struggle for many.

-For some, it can be hard to view a lack of self-control as an addiction.
-Understanding what addiction looks like can help you recognize the need to reach out for help.
+Viewing a lack of self-control as an addiction can be challenging for some.
+Understanding addiction can help you recognize the need to reach out for help.

 Many of us fight a daily battle against our food intake.
-We eat things we know we shouldn’t eat, in unhealthy quantities.
-It can be as difficult for someone who binges regularly to stop, just as it is for someone using nicotine to quit cold-turkey.
+We eat things we know we shouldn’t eat in unhealthy quantities.
+It can be as difficult for someone who regularly binges to stop as it is for someone using nicotine to quit cold turkey.
 Why is this?

 Our emotional state can profoundly affect our food intake amount.
-Our brain gives out a continuous signal to eat when we’re not hungry.
-Similarly, when an individual struggles with substance abuse, their brain begins to crave more and more.
+Our brain sends a continuous signal to eat when we’re not hungry.
+Similarly, when an individual struggles with substance abuse, the brain releases feel-good chemicals such as dopamine and serotonin.
+This continuous triggering of the reward system leads the brain to crave more of the substance.

 Battling our brains by ourselves is a losing proposition.
-In a special edition centering on addiction, Time Magazine (1) puts this into words very well. “…as repeated exposure plays the pleasure centers in the brain, creating a feedback loop of craving, indulging, consuming, regretting – and doing it all over the next day and the next.”
+In a special edition centering on addiction, Time Magazine puts this into words very well. “repeated exposure plays the pleasure centers in the brain, creating a feedback loop of craving, indulging, consuming, regretting – and doing it all over the next day and the next.”

 We overeat, all the while knowing it’s not healthy for us.
 The high incidence of obesity links to higher rates of type 2 diabetes, high blood pressure, heart disease, and a host of other health problems.
 In addition, our self-esteem is lowered as well.

 Is a Food Addiction the Same as Drug Addiction?